sytabaresa/kingly/README.md

 # Documentation
 All documentation can be accessed in the [dedicated web site](https://brucou.github.io/documentation/).

-# Examples
-You can review the following examples which have been implemented with the same state machine, across different UI frameworks, with links to the corresponding codesandboxes.

 # Tooling
 Kingly has been used to implement large applications such as [Conduit](https://github.com/gothinkster/realworld), a simplified [Medium](https://medium.com/)'s clone.
 On such a large machine, the process has been significantly smoothed by using the free professional graph editor [yEd](https://www.yworks.com/products/yed) to produce the machine graphs.